bradchristie/taminations-flutter/assets/b1/turn_back.md

 ### Dance action

 The dancer does an individual about-face turn (180 degrees) in place, turning toward partner unless the body flow dictates otherwise.
-If alone (i.e., no partner), the dancer turns toward the center of the set.
+If alone (that is, no partner), the dancer turns toward the center of the set.
 If the solo dancer is facing directly toward or away from the center of the set, the turn may be in either direction.